GyulyVGC/sniffnet/README.md

 necessary to correctly analyze a network adapter. <br>
 Check the [required dependencies](#required-dependencies) section for instructions on how to proceed.

-For a Windows reference, you can check issue [#1](https://github.com/GyulyVGC/sniffnet/issues/1).

 Note that most Linux system also need this dependency (required to build the library used to play sounds):

 ```sh